 How do I get started pinning?

-Or instead of using the “Pin It" button, you can also copy and paste links from sites you like, and it will search for photos from that page, which you can then pin.
+Once you’ve created your account, install the above mentioned browser button to your toolbar.
+This magic little button is what allows you to pin things you find on the interwebs.
+Or instead of using the “Pin It” browser bar button, you can copy and paste links from sites you like, and it will search for photos from that page, which you can then pin.
 You can also upload photos from your computer.

 What am I suppose to pin?

-As you start pinning, create "Boards" that categorize your pins, making them easy for you to find later.
-Pinterest suggests some to get you started, but usually you'll want to create your own to fit what you love to pin.
-It takes a while to get the hang of creating boards -- they need to be the perfect combination of general and specific -- but we promise that the more you pin, the better your boards will become.
+It can take a hot minute to get the hang of creating boards — they need to be the perfect combination of general and specific — but the more you pin, the better your boards will become.